What to Bring to the GRE Test

 What Not to Bring

-First off, there are very few items that you’re allowed to bring into the actual testing room with you, so anything else you carry into the test center will have to be stored in your locker.
-Electronic devices such as cell phones and watches, your travel mug or to-go cup of coffee, your water bottle, your sunglasses, even your pocket change — all of these items will have to be stored in your locker (or left in your car, if you drove to the test center).
-Furthermore, you can expect that pretty much the only items you’ll be able to access during your break, regardless of what you have stored in your locker, will be food, beverages, and necessary medications.
+There are very few items that you’re allowed to bring into the actual testing room with you, so anything else you carry into the test center will have to be stored in your locker.
+Electronic devices such as cell phones and watches, your travel mug or to-go cup of coffee, your water bottle, your sunglasses, even your pocket change and car keys — all of these items will have to be stored in your locker (or left in your car, if you drove to the test center).
 So, to reiterate, you’re better off bringing only those items you absolutely need into the test center.

 That said, items such as firearms and other weapons are strictly prohibited at test centers, both in the testing room and in your locker.
 Remove the Swiss army knife from your keychain and the scissors from your backpack.
 If you’re unsure whether a particular item would be considered a weapon, err on the side of caution and leave it at home.

-With the exception of wedding bands and engagement rights, jewelry also is not allowed in the test center.
-Your best bet is to take off any jewelry you’re wearing — earrings, bracelets, necklaces — the night before your exam, so that you don’t have to worry about doing so (and risk forgetting to) on the morning of your GRE.
+Except for wedding bands and engagement rings, jewelry is not allowed in the testing room.
+Your best bet is to remove any jewelry you’re wearing — earrings, bracelets, necklaces — the night before your exam, so that you don’t have to worry about doing so (and risk forgetting to) on the morning of your GRE.
 You’ll probably be asked to remove other accessories such as cufflinks, headbands, and barrettes before you enter the testing room, so best to leave those at home, too.

 Likewise, before exam day, be sure to empty the pockets of the clothing you’ll be wearing and clean out the bag you’ll be bringing to the test center, so that you don’t inadvertently carry in a prohibited item and, consequently, get turned away from the test center.
-It’s also a good idea to double-check the test center regulations on ETS’s website to make sure you’re in compliance with the rules on personal items.
+It’s also a good idea to double-check the test center regulations on ETS’s website to make sure you comply with the rules on personal items.

 TTP PRO TIP:

-Now that we know what not to bring to GRE test centers, let’s take a look at the items you’ll need and want to have with you on test day.
+Now that we know what not to bring to the GRE test center, let’s take a look at the items you’ll need and want to have with you on test day.

 What to Bring